 Primary use: Data mining

 Orange is a package renowned for data visualization and analysis, especially appreciated for its user-friendly, color-coordinated interface.
-You can find a comprehensive selection of color-coded widgets for functions like data input, cleaning, visualization, regression, and clustering, which make it a good choice for beginners or smaller projects.
+You can find a comprehensive selection of color-coded widgets for functions like data input, cleaning, visualization, regression, and clustering, which makes it a good choice for beginners or smaller projects.

 Despite offering fewer tools compared to other platforms, Orange is still an effective data analysis tool, hosting an array of mainstream algorithms like k-nearest neighbors, random forests, naive Bayes classification, and support vector machines.